 - the demographics of your target candidate pool

-A solid understanding of these factors will help you choose the most effective hiring goals for diversity and inclusion by pinpointing specific problems in your company.
+A solid understanding of these factors will help you choose the best hiring goals for diversity and inclusion by pinpointing specific problems in your company.

 2. Build a Diverse Hiring Team

-Be sure to use a guide to DEI (diversity, equity, and inclusion) during this process to ensure everyone in your team understands these pillars and how to implement them.
+Be sure to use a guide to DEI (diversity, equity, and inclusion) during this process to make sure that everyone in your team understands these pillars and how to use them.

 And, go the extra mile to provide training and resources for your hiring team to help them understand the importance of diversity and inclusion in the workplace.

-Inclusive job descriptions are free from bias, avoid stereotypes, and are written in a way that appeals to a broad range of job seekers.
+Inclusive JDs are free from bias, avoid stereotypes, and are written in a way that appeals to a broad range of job seekers.

-If you’re unsure if your current job descriptions are inclusive enough (or contain the right language), you can use Ongig’s Text Analyzer to quickly remove non-inclusive language from all pieces of hiring copy.
+If you don’t know if your current JDs cater to everyone (or has the right language), you can use Ongig’s Text Analyzer to quickly get rid of any language that might show bias from all pieces of hiring copy.

 Some of the common mistakes companies make are: